-Choosing an undergraduate institution is the first major step any student will make on the path to becoming a physician.
-If you're an aspiring pre-med, you should set yourself with the best opportunities and support networks in college and beyond - applying to (and succeeding in) medical school is a grueling process, and you'll want to be prepared.
+Choosing an undergraduate school is the first major step any student will make on the path to becoming a physician.
+If you're an aspiring pre-med student, you'll want to give yourself the best opportunities and support networks in college and beyond.
+Applying to (and succeeding in) medical school is a grueling process, so you'll need to be prepared.

 Here, I'll talk about what actually makes a school good for pre-meds before getting into the good stuff: the list of best pre-med schools.